 Without a doubt the most abundant duck in the world, the wild mallard is a common and pleasing sight on our canals and rivers.

-Nearly every British child is acquainted with the mallard, even if they know it by the generic term 'duck', and familiarity has perhaps led us to under-appreciate this attractive, adaptable and above all resilient bird.
+Nearly every British child is acquainted with the mallard, even if they know it by the generic term 'duck'.
+Familiarity has perhaps led us to under-appreciate this attractive, adaptable and above all resilient bird.

 The resilient ducks can make their home in any wetland habitat, including drainage dykes or fast-flowing rivers.
 This is largely due to the mallard's uncanny ability to adapt to almost any diet.
-Plants, berries, insects, shellfish, even potatoes are all fair game for this bird.
+Plants, berries, insects, shellfish and even potatoes are all fair game for this bird.

 In the midsummer months that follow the breeding season, you may find yourself wondering where all of the colourful 'drakes' (male mallards) have gone.
 A quirk peculiar to ducks means that they moult all of their flight feathers at the same time, leaving them grounded and exceedingly vulnerable to predators.

 Evolution has guaranteed some protection by ensuring the drake's bright feathers are replaced by dowdier brown ones, which give them a distinctly female appearance.